12 Essential Things Every Programmer Should Have (But Aren’t Thinking About)

 - Skype: Long distance bills can get expensive, especially if you have clients or family overseas.
 Help slash prices with VoIP provider Skype.
 Skype offers many free calling options as well as extremely discounted international rates when you use the program to make calls.
 The program also comes with icons you can put on your webpages to make it easy for customers to contact you through your e-commerce site instead of through email.
 Best of all, you can bring it with you when you’re on vacation or traveling for work, so you’ll never lose your connectivity.

-- Filezilla: FTP is an incredibly useful tool whether you're uploading websites or just sharing files with a friend.
-With a free FTP program like Filezilla, you don't need to pay for an expensive FTP solution.
+- Filezilla: FTP is an incredibly useful tool whether you’re uploading websites or just sharing files with a friend.
+With a free FTP program like Filezilla, you don’t need to pay for an expensive FTP solution.
 Enjoy standard features like drag and drop, transfer resume and a wide variety of supported transfer protocols, all without breaking out your credit card.
+Filezilla Pro offers access to cloud resources like Amazon S3 and Google Drive.

 - SurDoc: Computer storage space isn’t unlimited, and if you’re churning out lots of work you’re going to eat up your hard drive space before you know it.
 You can give yourself a little bit of a storage boost with a free web-based app called SurDoc.
 This program allows users to store up to 100 GB and access files from any computer securely and privately.
 So whether you’re storing your collection of Michael Jackson CDs or important work files, you won’t be using up your computers’ space and you’ll have the ability to get to your stuff from anywhere.